 CPC+ is a multi-payer practice transformation model lead by the Centers for Medicare and Medicaid Services (CMS).
 It provides primary care practices with up-front and improved payment along with technical assistance.
 Implementation of CPC+ began January 1, 2017 with 2,891 primary care practices participating in 14 regions.
 This first group of practices and regions is referred to as Round 1.

 A second group of up to 1,000 practices will make up Round 2 of CPC+.
 Round 2 will begin on January 1, 2018, in four regions.
-Practices located in these new regions will be eligible to apply from May 18 to July 13 2017.
+Practices located in these new regions were eligible to apply until July 13, 2017.
+Selected practices for Round 2 will be announced in fall 2017.

 |North Dakota||New York (Greater Buffalo Region)|